britram/taps-transports/draft-ietf-taps-transports.md

 UDP is a connection-less protocol that maintains message boundaries, with no connection setup or feature negotiation.
-The protocol uses independent messages, ordinarily called datagrams. <!--Each stream of messages is independently managed, therefore a retransmission does not hold back data sent using other logical streams.--> It provides detection of payload errors and misdelivery of packets to an unintended endpoint, either of which result in discard of received datagrams, with no indication to the user of the service.
+The protocol uses independent messages, ordinarily called datagrams.
+It provides detection of payload errors and misdelivery of packets to an unintended endpoint, either of which result in discard of received datagrams, with no indication to the user of the service.